 Hepatitis B infection:

-- Tell your child’s doctor if your child has never been on hepatitis care before.
+- Tell your doctor if you have never had hepatitis care before.

 - This drug is not a cure for hepatitis infection.
-Be sure your child stays under the care of the doctor.
+Stay under the care of your doctor.

 - Signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.

 - Signs of too much lactic acid in the blood (lactic acidosis) like fast breathing, fast heartbeat, a heartbeat that does not feel normal, very bad upset stomach or throwing up, feeling very sleepy, shortness of breath, feeling very tired or weak, very bad dizziness, feeling cold, or muscle pain or cramps.

 - Signs of a pancreas problem (pancreatitis) like very bad stomach pain, very bad back pain, or very bad upset stomach or throwing up.

 - A burning, numbness, or tingling feeling that is not normal.